In this post I will cover introducing vegan baby food and at what age.

 9 months:

-- Add more flavour using more spices and herbs but do not use salt.
+- Add more flavor using more spices and herbs but do not use salt.

 - You can now add onions, leek, capsicum, mushrooms.